laravel/cashier-stripe/.github/CONTRIBUTING.md

 # Contribution Guide

-The Laravel contributing guide can be found in the docs: https://laravel.com/docs/contributions
+The Laravel contributing guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Running Cashier's Tests